 The ESPP provides for the purchase of up to an aggregate of 10 million shares of common stock of the Company by employees pursuant to the terms of the ESPP.
 The Company's ESPP was adopted by the Board of Directors and approved by the stockholders in 1994.
 The ESPP was amended and restated in 2003 and again approved by the stockholders.
 In 2014, a new ESPP was approved by the Board of Directors and approved by the stockholders.
 Under the ESPP, employees of the Company who elect to participate have the right to purchase common stock at a 15% discount from the lower of the market value of the common stock at the beginning or the end of each six month offering period.
-The ESPP permits an enrolled employee to make contributions to purchase shares of common stock by having withheld from their salary an amount up to 10% of their compensation (which amount may be increased from time by the Company but may not exceed 15% of compensation).
+The ESPP permits an enrolled employee to make contributions to purchase shares of common stock by having withheld from their salary an amount up to 10% of their compensation (which amount may be increased from time to time by the Company but may not exceed 15% of compensation).
 No employee may purchase more than \$25,000 worth of common stock (calculated at the time the purchase right is granted) in any calendar year.
 The Compensation Committee of the Board of Directors administers the ESPP.
-The number of shares of common stock issued pursuant to the ESPP and 1,194,213 shares remain available for purchase under the ESPP.
+The number of shares of common stock issued pursuant to the ESPP during the years ended July 31, 2022, 2021 and 2020 was 93,755; 109,379; and 123,106; respectively.
+As of July 31, 2022, there were 8,979,616 shares of common stock issued pursuant to the ESPP and 1,100,458 shares remain available for purchase under the ESPP.